Kaibu

 Kaibu (pronounced [kaˈimbu]) is an island in Fiji's Lau archipelago.
 A 22.4 kilometer-long reef encompasses Kaibu and the neighbouring island of Yacata, from which Kaibu is separated by a lagoon.
 The island, which has an area of about 2 square kilometers, is located 56 kilometers west of Vanua Balavu.
 Fishing, snorkeling, and water sports are among the tourist attractions of the island.

-The island is privately owned by James Jannard, the founder of Oakley Inc.
+Kaibu is privately owned by James Jannard, the founder of Oakley Inc., who built the Vatuvara Resort on the island.
+Previously it had been owned by Jay Johnson, the American fibreglass mogul.